substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 :::tip Your turn!

-Feel free to use the code snippets above in your pallet.
+Feel free to use the code snippets above.
 Make sure to include the `Nonce` storage item among the section with your other storage items, and the `increment_nonce()` function in the helper function section.
 :::